pa-ssch/simple-compiler/README.md

 # simple compiler
- This is a simple compiler for additions with variable use
+This is a simple compiler for calculating sums with variables.
+The purpose of the project is to illustrate compiler functions.